Tasmanian devil: Description

 The Tasmanian devil is the largest surviving carnivorous marsupial.
 It has a squat, thick build, with a large head and a tail which is about half its body length.
-Unusually for a marsupial, its forelegs are slightly longer than its hind legs, and devils can run up to 13 km/h for short distances.
+Unusually for a marsupial, its forelegs are slightly longer than its hind legs, and devils can run up to 13 km/h for short distances, on typical terrain, though on flat roads they have been recorded reaching speeds of up to 25 km/h for distances up to 1.5 km..
 The fur is usually black, often with irregular white patches on the chest and rump (although approximately 16% of wild devils do not have white patches).
 These markings suggest that the devil is most active at dawn and dusk, and they are thought to draw biting attacks toward less important areas of the body, as fighting between devils often leads to a concentration of scars in that region.
 Males are usually larger than females, having an average head and body length of 652 mm, a 258 mm tail and an average weight of 8 kg.
 Females have an average head and body length of 570 mm, a 244 mm tail and an average weight of 6 kg, although devils in western Tasmania tend to be smaller.
 Devils have five long toes on their forefeet, four pointing to the front and one coming out from the side, which gives the devil the ability to hold food.
 The hind feet have four toes, and the devils have non-retractable claws.
 The stocky devils have a relatively low centre of mass.

 Devils are fully grown at two years of age, and few devils live longer than five years in the wild.
 Possibly the longest-lived Tasmanian devil recorded was Coolah, a male devil which lived in captivity for more than seven years.
 Born in January 1997 at the Cincinnati Zoo, Coolah died in May 2004 at the Fort Wayne Children's Zoo.
 The devil stores body fat in its tail, and healthy devils have fat tails.
 The tail is largely non-prehensile and is important to its physiology, social behaviour and locomotion.
 It acts as a counterbalance to aid stability when the devil is moving quickly.
 An ano-genital scent gland at the base of its tail is used to mark the ground behind the animal with its strong, pungent scent.
 The male has external testes in a pouch-like structure formed by lateral ventrocrural folds of the abdomen, which partially hides and protects them.
 The testes are subovoid in shape and the mean dimensions of 30 testes of adult males was 3.17 × 2.57 cm.
 The female's pouch opens backwards, and is present throughout its life, unlike some other dasyurids.